By Head of Wills, Solicitor, James Antoniou TEP

 Signed by the Testator (the person to whom the Will relates) with the intention of it giving effect to their Will in the presence of two witnesses who each sign the Will in the presence of the Testator.

-That, however, is only half the issue because how does one distinguish whether a hand written piece of paper is a person's intended Will, or just a signed piece of paper with some thoughts written down?
+The signing and witnessing of the Will, however, is only half the issue because how does one distinguish whether a hand written piece of paper is a person's intended Will, or just a signed piece of paper with some thoughts written down?
 Well case law has provided that it won't be considered a testamentary document unless it contains a fixed, final and deliberate expression of intention as to the disposal of property upon death.

 The Importance of Avoiding Ambiguity